edgamat/edgamat.github.io/_posts/2025/04/2025-04-12-Use-JSON-Property-Names.md

 ### Background

-Support you have an ASP.NET API controller that allows callers to create widgets.
+Suppose you have an ASP.NET API controller that allows callers to create widgets.
 The incoming JSON payload contains 3 values:

 ```json